lohanidamodar/flutter_ui_challenges/README.md

 [<img src="screenshots/play-store-logo.png" width="450" >](https://play.google.com/store/apps/details?id=com.popupbits.flutteruichallenges) [<img src="screenshots/app-store-logo.png" width="400" >](https://apps.apple.com/np/app/flutter-ui-challenges/id1473537882)

-## Building and running the code
+## Building and running the code [ **Updated** ]

-- From now on, you need to create your own firebase project and add the config files in order to build the project

-    In order to build the project before firebase services were added please checkout the branch [without-firebase](https://github.com/lohanidamodar/flutter_ui_challenges/tree/without-firebase)
+- Thank you all for your tremendous support.
+With latest update, I have removed all firebase dependency, and project now runs on web and desktop as well.
+Please use flutter master channel to run and build.
+If you want previous version with firebase please checkout [with-firebase](https://github.com/lohanidamodar/flutter_ui_challenges/tree/with-firebase) branch.

 ### Table of contents